 What About Hematology?

 The American Society of Hematology (ASH) has developed a hematology examination.
-Please check the ASH website for the 2017 exam dates.
+Please check the ASH website for the exam details and dates.

 Fellows/Trainees take the Internet-based exam at their home institutions while in a formal, proctored environment.
 Each program identifies its own proctor (typically the program coordinator).
 The proctor receives training through on-line instruction, with email and phone assistance provided by ASCO and NBME's technical support staff.
 Dedicated technical support staff must be present for assistance on test day(s).